unparalleled-js/docs-1/security/2fa.md

 To view your recovery codes, go to  **Account settings** > **Two-factor authentication** > **View recovery codes**.

-You are advised to store them in a secure but accessible location
+You are advised to store them in a secure but accessible location.

 #### Generate new recovery codes